Dullas Alahapperuma: Political career

-Alahapperuma started his career as a journalist, he worked at Lakmina before joining Divaina as an editor.
-He entered Parliament for the first time in 1994 after topping the Matara preferential vote as a People's Alliance candidate with 76,678 votes.
+Alahapperuma started his career as a journalist, working at Lakmina before joining Divaina as an editor.
+He entered parliament for the first time in 1994 after topping the Matara preferential vote as a People's Alliance candidate with 76,678 votes.

-He got re-elected in 2000 and served in the short tenure of the 11th Parliament.
-He was also appointed as Deputy Minister of Samurdhi, Rural Development, Parliamentary Affairs & Up-country Development.
-He surprisingly decided not to contest in the 2001 General Election.
+He was re-elected in 2000 and served in the short-lived 11th Parliament of Sri Lanka.
+He was also appointed Deputy Minister of Samurdhi, Rural Development, Parliamentary Affairs & Up-country Development.
+He surprisingly decided not to contest the 2001 General Election.
 He said he was 'too white' to be in the parliament referring to corruption.

-He re-entered 13th Parliament as a UPFA national list MP on 19 December 2005 to the vacant seat following the assassination of then Foreign Minister Lakshman Kadirgamar.
-He was appointed as the Minister of Transport in 2007.
+He was elected to Sri Lanka's 13th Parliament as a UPFA National List MP on 19 December 2005, winning by-polls on a seat that had fallen vacant following the assassination of then Foreign Minister Lakshman Kadirgamar.
+He was appointed the Minister of Transport in 2007.

-He re-entered Parliament in 2010 as a national list MP representing UPFA following the 2010 General Election and was subsequently appointed as Minister of Youth Affairs.
+He re-entered parliament in 2010 as a National List MP representing the UPFA and was subsequently appointed Minister of Youth Affairs.
 He voted in favour of the Eighteenth Amendment which gave the Executive President a wide range of powers including removing the term limit for re-election.
-In 2015, he voted in favour of the Nineteenth Amendment under President Sirisena which curtailed Presidential powers.
+In 2015, he voted in favour of the Nineteenth Amendment under President Sirisena which curtailed presidential powers.

-He contested the 2015 General Election as a UPFA candidate from Matara district and received 105,406 votes to enter Parliament.
+He contested the 2015 parliamentary election as a UPFA candidate from Matara district and received 105,406 votes to enter parliament.
 In August 2016, he resigned from the Matara District SLFP leadership post.
-In 2019, He was appointed as the Minister of Sports along with two other portfolios of Ministries of Education and Youth Affairs.
+In 2019, he was appointed the Minister of Sports along with two other portfolios of Ministries of Education and Youth Affairs.

-Alahapperuma contested the 2020 General Election as a SLPP candidate from the Matara district and received 103,534 votes to enter Parliament.
+Alahapperuma contested the 2020 parliamentary election as a SLPP candidate from the Matara district and received 103,534 votes to enter parliament.
 He voted in favour of Twentieth Amendment which repealed 19th Amendment and restored more powers to the Executive President.
 In August 2020, Alahapperuma was appointed Minister of Power.
-In the August 2021 Cabinet reshuffle, he was appointed Minister of Mass Media.
+In the August 2021 cabinet reshuffle, he was appointed Minister of Mass Media.
 He resigned from his cabinet portfolio in April 2022 as the 2022 Sri Lankan political crisis deepened amid civil protests.